lorenzo-mora/energy-fraud-detection/README.md

 An innovative and scalable system for automatic identification of energy fraud, based on the application of **AI** and **ML**, which aims at early detection of anomalous or suspicious behavior in energy consumption patterns.
 The ultimate goal is to <ins>prevent economic losses</ins> for electric utilities and <ins>ensure greater operational stability</ins> for the grid.

 ## Data
 The data adopted for the preliminary feasibility phase were downloaded from [Kaggle](https://www.kaggle.com/datasets/) via `kagglehub`.
-Two different datasets were adopted for this first phase.
+Three different datasets were adopted for this first phase.

 ### 1. [__Energy Fraud Detection__](https://www.kaggle.com/datasets/taruneshburman/energy-fraud-detection) by Tarunesh Burman
 The dataset can be downloaded as follows: